 5. Response variable: How you measure your response variable(s) is just as important as what task you have the subject perform.
 When thinking about power, you want to use a measure that is as high in sensitivity and low in measurement error as is possible.
 Researchers in the social sciences often have a variety of measures from which they can choose, while researchers in other fields may not.
 For example, there are numerous established measures of anxiety, IQ, attitudes, etc. Even if there are not established measures, you still have some choice.
 Do you want to use a Likert scale, and if so, how many points should it have?
 Modifications to procedures can also help reduce measurement error.
 For example, you want to make sure that each subject knows exactly what he or she is supposed to be rating.
 Oral instructions need to be clear, and items on questionnaires need to be unambiguous to all respondents.
 When possible, use direct instead of indirect measures.
 For example, asking people what tax bracket they are in is a more direct way of determining their annual income than asking them about the square footage of their house.
 Again, this point may be more applicable to those in the social sciences than those in other areas of research.
 We should also note that minimizing the measurement error in your predictor variables will also help increase your power.

 Just as an aside, most texts on experimental design strongly suggest collecting more than one measure of the response in which you are interested.
 While this is very good methodologically and provides marked benefits for certain analyses and missing data, it does complicate the power analysis.
-The intermediate power analysis seminar will discuss this issue.

 6. Experimental design: Another thing to consider is that some types of experimental designs are more powerful than others.
 For example, repeated measures designs are virtually always more powerful than designs in which you only get measurements at one time.
 If you are already using a repeated measures design, increasing the number of time points a response variable is collected to at least four or five will also provide increased power over fewer data collections.
 There is a point of diminishing return when a researcher collects too many time points, though this depends on many factors such as the response variable, statistical design, age of participants, etc.